-A large portion of Pierre Carrier-Belleuse works throughout the years are a reverence for female beauty, a classification that, in varying pretenses, grew in popularity in the latter nineteenth century.
-This praise to beauty often showed up as dancers at work or at rest, consequently providing art for a new breed of art collectors in Paris, those familiar with the dance halls and Follies.
+A large portion of Pierre Carrier-Belleuse's works throughout the years are reverence for female beauty, a classification that, in varying pretenses, grew in popularity in the later nineteenth century.
+This praise for beauty often showed up as dancers at work or rest, consequently providing art for a new breed of art collectors in Paris, those familiar with the dance halls and Follies.

 Art Movement History: Realism.